edgio-docs/edgio-docs/src/guides/v7/getting_started.md

 I would like to:

--   **Connect {{ PRODUCT }} to a site that uses Next.js, Nuxt3, Astro, Remix, Qwik, or Vue.**
+-   **Connect {{ PRODUCT }} to a project that uses a web application framework.**

-    Use our CLI to take a CDN-as-code approach when managing your CDN configuration.
+    Manage your CDN configuration alongside your code.
+This approach is known as CDN-as-code.
 Choose from one of the following options:

-    -   Automate branch previews and deployments whenever you commit changes by [connecting your Github repository to {{ PRODUCT }}](#creating-a-property--cli-with-automation-).
+    -   Automate deployments and branch previews for a Next.js, Nuxt3, Astro, Remix, Qwik, or Vue project by [connecting your Github repository to {{ PRODUCT }}](#creating-a-property--cli-with-automation-).
     -   Manually deploy changes to your CDN configuration [through our CLI](#creating-a-property--cli-without-automation-).

 -   **Use {{ PRODUCT }} to serve traffic for a site that is hosted on your web server(s).**